What will the program achieve?

 The Department has:

-- Finalised Communities’ Integrity Governance Framework and updated Conduct and Integrity policies to align with the Public Sector Commission’s Integrity Strategy for WA Public Authorities 2020–2023, including revised conflict of interest forms, secondary employment forms and related declaration forms.
+- developed an Integrity Governance Framework.
+Conduct and integrity policies updated to align with Public Sector Commission’s Integrity Strategy for WA Public Authorities.

-- Established a new Communities’ Integrity Advisory Committee (CIAC), to assist the DDG, Governance Integrity and Reform, to steward the prevention and management of integrity, fraud and corruption risks across Communities.
+- established an Integrity Advisory Committee to steward the prevention and management of integrity, fraud and corruption across the department.

 Enhancing our Systems and Processes